HansLichtner/HansLichtner/README.md

 ## Hello there 👋

 I'm Hans Lichtner

-* 💼 I’m currently working as Freelance Developer 💻

 * 📚 Graduated in Analysis and Software Development 🎓

+* 💼 Currently working as Freelance Developer 💻

   ##